linked-db/linked-ql/README.md

 console.log(savepoint.rollbackEffect); // CREATE
 ```

-Compare with that of rolling back table-level operations - which always just has an `ALTER` effect:
+But note that table-level create/drop operations always only have an `ALTER` effect on parent DB:

 ```js
 // Create table - which translates to a DB "alter" operation